PlanHub Review and Pricing Questions: Is It Worth It for Contractors? [2026]

 Trade Contractors Focused on Private Work

-Subcontractors who work exclusively on private commercial projects through GC relationships get the most from PlanHub's feature set.
-The platform's strengths align perfectly with invitation-based bidding workflows.
-Trades like electrical, HVAC, and plumbing report strong activity on the platform.
+Subcontractors who work primarily on private commercial projects through GC relationships are the best fit for PlanHub's invitation-based workflow.
+Trades like electrical, HVAC, and plumbing should still verify local invitation activity.

 GCs Managing Multiple Bid Packages